 Psychology A Level is a fascinating subject which looks to answer the big question 'Why do people behave in the way they do?'
 The mind is a heady cocktail of enzymes, neurons, neurotransmitters, thoughts and signals which dictate how and why we feel, think and behave; but why are we all different?
 Why are some people more prone to stress than others?
 Why do most people fear snakes that others love and collect?
 How can a normal person in WW2 commit atrocities just because they were following orders?
-Psychology looks at guestions like these with the use of scientific control and experimentation to try and produce valid answers to some of society's most pertinent questions.
+Psychology looks at questions like these with the use of scientific control and experimentation to try and produce valid answers to some of society's most pertinent questions.

-Sixth Form entry criteria.
-Grade 6 in GCSE Science.
+Grade 5 in any GCSE Science.